marcelmaatkamp/docker-alpine-radius/README.md

 ## How to use

 I have made a simple example setup in https://github.com/marcelmaatkamp/docker-compose-applications/tree/master/freeradius.
-Set the ip-range which will connect to the server and the server-secret in `clients.conf`, set the user/password combination in `users`.
+Set the ip-range which will connect to the server and the server-secret in [clients.conf](https://github.com/marcelmaatkamp/docker-compose-applications/blob/master/freeradius/clients.conf), set the user/password combination in [users](https://github.com/marcelmaatkamp/docker-compose-applications/blob/master/freeradius/users).

 ## Installation
 ```